LAMiNATE Members

 Maria Graziano, associate professor of linguistics and pedagogical developer at Lund University Humanities Lab.
 Graziano’s research targets first language acquisition and multimodal communication (speech and gesture relationship) from a developmental and a cross-linguistic perspective.
 Between 2021 and 2023, Graziano served as coordinator of the research platform LAMiNATE.

-Marianne Gullberg, professor of psycholinguistics, director of the Lund University Humanities Lab, leader of LAMiNATE, and chair of the research programme TEAM (Transdisciplinary Approaches to
+Marianne Gullberg, professor of psycholinguistics at Lund University, director of the Lund University Humanities Lab, leader of LAMiNATE, and chair of the research programme TEAM (Transdisciplinary Approaches to

 Learning, Acquisition, Multilingualism).
 Gullberg studies acquisition and real time language use in adult L2 and multilingual speakers, targeting semantics, discourse, and gesture production and comprehension.

-Alastair Henry, professor of language education.
+Alastair Henry, professor of language education at Lund University.
 Henry's research involves the psychology of language learning, particularly motivation, language learners’ communication behaviors, language teachers’ motivational practices and teacher identity development.

-Mikael Johansson, professor of Psychology.
+Mikael Johansson, professor of Psychology at Lund University.
 Johansson’s research concerns the cognitive neuroscience of learning, memory, and cognitive control.

-Roger Johansson, associate professor of Psychology.
+Roger Johansson, associate professor of Psychology at Lund University.
 Johansson's research revolves around the neurocognitive interplay between eye movements, visual attention, memory systems, internal simulation, cognition, communication and learning.

-Victoria Johansson, professor in the Teaching and learning of Swedish.
+Victoria Johansson, professor in the Teaching and learning of Swedish at Kristianstad University.
 Johansson’s research interest includes language development through the lifespan with a particular focus on language production and cognitive aspects of writing.

-Tomas Jungert, associate professor of psychology.
+Tomas Jungert, associate professor of psychology at Lund University.
 Jungert’s research interests are found in psychology and include work psychology, educational psychology, and social psychology and concern, for example, studies on motivation and school bullying.

-Simone Löhndorf, senior lecturer of linguistics.
+Simone Löhndorf, senior lecturer of linguistics at Kristianstad University.
 Löhndorf’s main research interests are language development, semantics and semantic relations.

-Johan Mårtensson, associate professor in cognitive neuroscience.
+Johan Mårtensson, associate professor in cognitive neuroscience at Lund University.
 Mårtensson’s work focuses brain change during language learning, with ongoing studies into the effects of virtual reality based language learning in children and adults.

-Carita Paradis, professor of English Language and Linguistics.
+Carita Paradis, professor of English Language and Linguistics at Lund University.
 Paradis’s research concerns the dynamics of meaning-making in human communication and is situated within the framework of Cognitive Linguistics.

-Céline Rocher Hahlin, senior lecturer of French.
-Rocher Hahlin researches foreing language teaching and learning, with a particular focus on motivation.
+Céline Rocher Hahlin, senior lecturer of French at Dalarna University.
+Rocher Hahlin researches foreign language teaching and learning, with a particular focus on motivation.

 Mikael Roll, professor of Phonetics.
 Roll conducts research in neurolinguistics on how the brain processes spoken language.